Fine Art Infrared Photography

-What is Infrared Photography?
+What is Fine Art Infrared Photography?

-The human eye can only see wavelengths from 400 nm-700 nm (from purple to red); infrared light is beyond 700nm to 1200nm.
+Infrared is a look into the invisible world.
+The human eye can only see wavelengths from 400 nm-700 nm (from purple to red); on the contrary infrared light is beyond 700nm to 1200nm.

+There are two ways to capture infrared light: first use infrared film, and second use a converted digital camera specifically for infrared.
 Infrared photography produces very distinct effects which make them aesthetically pleasing.
 The most striking difference is the “Wood Effect” (named after Robert W. Wood), where leaves reflect light giving them a bright white look.
-Robert W. Wood is considered the father of infrared photography.
-Infrared photography produces surreal color landscapes and high-contrast black and white photographs.
+Robert W. Wood is additionally considered the father of infrared photography.
+Above all, Infrared produces surreal color landscapes and high-contrast black and white photographs.